The NHS runs on forms

 Instead I write MYOB.
 And with any luck I will be out of there before the Receptionist tells me that’s not acceptable.

 Religion.
 Well, that used to be easy: I filled in C & E (Christmas and Easter) and that satisfied them.
 The hospital Chaplain would pass by my bed, and boy – did I make use of them.
 They knew everything that was happening in the hospital, and were a fount of knowledge if you needed anything done.
 Now, in a cost-cutting exercise the NHS is losing these useful people.
-But no worries – they’ve got it all down on paper, so no need to talk to someone.
+But no worries – now the NHS has it all down on paper, so no need to talk to someone.

 Dignity Then comes “do I consider I was treated with dignity”.
 No, what’s dignified about giving blood and being punctured with a ‘sharp scratch’ Ouch!